FoxCertified/foxdora-44-fedora-post-install-script/README.md

 #### What?
 A Post-Install Script for Fedora Linux 44!
 #### Why?
-The goal of this script is minimizing Fedora's rough points, while also setting the groundwork to avoid usage of the terminal in the future and easing it's usage if needed.
-Also so you can reinstall the OS really really fast.
+The goal of this script is minimizing Fedora's rough points with things such as the media codecs, as well as avoiding terminal usage in the future.
+The terminal is still tweaked for those that would wish to use it, or in the event an issue requires you to use it.

+I originally made this to quickly spin up new Fedora installs, often for people who didn't want to use the terminal(or even knew what one was).
 #### When will it be released?
 When it's ready, which is rather soon.
 # Download Fedora Linux here: